vseryakov/backendjs/README.md

 The backend support multiple databases and provides the same db layer for access.
 Common operations are supported and all other specific usage can be achieved by using SQL directly or other query language supported by any particular database.
 The database operations supported in the unified way provide simple actions like `db.get, db.put, db.update, db.del, db.select`.
-The `db.query` method provides generic access to the databe driver and executes given query directly.
+The `db.query` method provides generic access to the database driver and executes given query directly by the db driver, it can be SQL or other driver specific query request.

 Before the tables can be queried the schema must be defined and created, the backend db layer provides simple functions to do it: